mitmedialab/prg-raise-playground/extensions/documentation/src/customArguments/README.md

 One of the coolest is the ability to define custom arguments, which means both:
 - Introducing an arbitrary new type of argument
   - It could be an alias for a `number` the same way the built-in `Angle` argument is.
 Or it could be something new entirely, like an object with some specific keys, or an array of a certain length -- whatever you want!
-- Defining the UI the allows a user to set that argument
+- Defining the UI the allows a user to set / interact with that argument type
   - Imagine being able to create argument-specifc UI like is done for the built-in `Note`, `Angle`, `Color`, and `Matrix` arguments

 Here's how: